 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
 Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
 Prosthodontics as a specialty is presented with instruction in crown and bridge procedures and full and partial dentures.
 Students are introduced to dental implants and the various types of mouth guards such as night-guards, sports guards and bleaching trays.
 Laboratory safety and infection control are presented.
-Record keeping is presented as front office duty.
 Related dental terminology is studied.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00